The-Best-Codes/discraft-js/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License 3.0.